argentsea/docfx/tutorials/Querying/handling.md

 ### (string) connectionDescription

 The connectionDescription argument allows the logger to include the connection that raised the error or event.
-You should include this (and also the stored/function procedure name) in any logging or errors in your procedures.
+You should include this (and also the stored procedure or statement name) in any logging or errors in your procedures.
 Because your delegate could run on multiple connections, this can be essential debugging information.

 ### (ILogger) logger